 We will also aim to set out some more detailed information on our supply spend by category once we have completed our supplier review process.

-During FY22 we will extend the scope of our supplier review and focus on specific high risk areas, whilst also gathering more detailed information from the suppliers who were the subjects of our FY20 and 21 reviews.
-We have begun preparation for the process of fully reviewing its suppliers of services and goods not for resale, which will commence during FY23.
+During FY23 we will continue to focus on specific high risk areas, whilst also gathering more detailed information from the suppliers who were the subjects of our FY22 review.